 Tim Charles, a resident of Melbourne, Australia, is a professional violinist, teacher & entrepreneur.
 He performs with a range of ensembles across a wide variety of styles from classical, jazz, rock and heavy metal.
 He is the violinist/clean vocalist for progressive metal band, Ne Obliviscaris, signed worldwide to prominent independent record label Season Of Mist.
 A graduate of Monash University where he completed a Bachelor of Music with Honours, Mr. Charles also runs Welkin Entertainment, an Australian based events/management business that works as a booking agency, touring company, record label, publicist & more for Australian bands of a variety of genres.

 When he answered Pastor St. Juste's call in 2000 to travel to Haiti, he should have known God would be there with a joyful call to serve the people of haiti, too.
 From 1999-2006, Bob Guffey served as the pastor of Wilton Baptist Church of Wilton, CT, a congregation with a long history of ministry partnerships both local and global.
-Currently, Bob serves as senior pastor of First Baptist Church, Conway, S.C.
+Currently, Bob serves as senior pastor of Freemason Street Baptist Church, Norfolk, V.A.
 Previously, he has served as president of a local Habitat For Humanity affiliate and was a member of the founding board of a major public-private ministry initiative empowering community members making the move from welfare to meaningful work.
 Bob is a graduate of Louisiana State University, New Orleans Baptist Theological Seminary and Emory University where he earned the Doctor of Ministry degree.

 Christine M. Kim is a former partner in the law firm of Jones Day in Hong Kong.
 Ms. Kim has extensive experience in real estate mergers and acquisitions, private and public equity offerings and securitized financings.
 In connection with these transactions, she has represented acquirors, targets, advisors, issuers and underwriters.
 Ms. Kim is a member of the Association of the Bar of the City of New York.
 She is also a member of the Board of Visitors of Georgetown University, School of Foreign Service.
 Ms. Kim is a graduate of Georgetown University and Columbia University School of Law.

-James L. Lipscomb is the Chairman of the Advisory Board and Executive Director of the Center of Hope (Haiti), Inc. and a former executive vice president and general counsel of a Fortune 50 U.S. corporation.
+James L. Lipscomb is the Chairman of the Advisory Board of the Center of Hope (Haiti), Inc. and a former executive vice president and general counsel of a Fortune 40 U.S. corporation.
 Throughout his career, Lipscomb has held leadership positions in various local, state and national legal organizations, including the American College of Real Estate Lawyers, the State Bar of California and the Association of the Bar of the City of New York, where he served as Treasurer and a member of the Executive Committee.
 He has spoken widely on many legal forums and has been published on many topics.
 His civic affiliations include serving as chairman of the Citizens Budget Commission of New York, trustee of the Practising Law Institute, director of Graffiti Ministries, Inc., and a member of the Economic Club of New York.
 Lipscomb was named to Inside Counsel Magazine’s 2006 list of the top 50 most influential in-house counsel in North America and was recognized especially for diversity initiatives.
 Mr. Lipscomb is a graduate of Howard University, Columbia University School of Law and New York University School of Law.

 Henri Robert Paul was born in Port-au-Prince, Haiti.
 He is an Assistant Professor of Medicine in the Renal Diseases Division at SUNY Downstate Medical Center in Brooklyn, NY.
 He is also an Attending Physician at the Kingsbrook Jewish Medical Center, New York Methodist Hospital and Kings County Hospital Center.
 He attended the University of Illinois and Ross Medical School.
 Dr. Paul also serves a member of the Board of Directors for the National Organization for the Advancement of Haitians (NOAH).